TheGiftsProject/configuration/style/general.md

 <a name="comments"/>
 ## Comments

-Use [TomDoc](http://tomdoc.org/) for all documentation.
+* Use [TomDoc](http://tomdoc.org/) for all documentation.
+* Write self-documenting code and ignore the rest of this section.
+Seriously!

-If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.
+* If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.
 (Ideally, improve the code to obviate the need for the comment, and delete the comment entirely.)

-The first word of the comment should be capitalized, unless the first word is an identifier that begins with a lower-case letter.
+* The first word of the comment should be capitalized, unless the first word is an identifier that begins with a lower-case letter.

-If a comment is short, the period at the end can be omitted.
+* If a comment is short, the period at the end can be omitted.
+* Keep existing comments up-to-date.
+An outdated is worse than no comment at all.
+* Avoid writing comments to explain bad code.
+Refactor the code to make it self-explanatory.
+(Do or do not - there is no try.)

 <a name="block_comments"/>
 ### Block Comments